DaiEnqi/LabReport5/index.md

 com.sun.tools.example.debug.expr.ParseException: Name unknown: expect expect = null
 ```
 Student: Ohh I realize that the types for the arguments of filter in the wrong order at 10th line and also forget a ";" at the 15th line of ListExamples since by using the debugger I found that there's no local variables even if I have compiled with -g to generate variable information and also I cannot print expect value even though I have defined it in the last step so that the only reason might be the defination of the ListFilter is wrong.
-All in all, I forget a ";" at the 15th line of ListExamples and the arguments of filter should be ```List<String> filter(List<String> list, StrChecker sc)```, I get wrong the order to ```List<String> filter(StrChecker sc, List<String> list)```.
+All in all, I forget a ";" at the 15th line of ListExamples and the arguments of filter should be ```List<String> filter(List<String> list, StrChecker sc)```, I get wrong the order to ```List<String> filter(StrChecker sc, List<String> list)```

 The second bug(s):
-1. Student: Hii, I have fixed the bugs above but after I recompiled and rerun the test, there's another error!
+Student: Hii, I have fixed the bugs above but after I recompiled and rerun the test, there's another error!
 ```
 [user@sahara ~/Student]$ bash test.sh
 JUnit version 4.13.2